TitouanLeost/Aston-Autonomous-Sailboat-2024/README.md

 ### Experiment

 Once everything is ready, you can place all the components inside the boat's hull.
-Then, to start the mission, turn the remote controller on and off once, and the code will execute.
+Then, to start the mission, turn the remote controller on and off twice, and the code will execute.
+You will then need to calibrate the CMPS12 by making a few random movements with the boat.
+It is important that the CMPS12 is inside the hull during calibration; do not attempt to calibrate it outside the boat.
+The rudder will move according to the CMPS12's calibration status, shifting from the right (not calibrated) to the left (fully calibrated).
+Once the calibration is done, the other sensors will initialize automatically.
+Finally, you will see the two servomotors move between their extreme positions.
+After that, the boat is ready to go in the water.